pkjagesia/eklavya2020-assignments/docs/assignment_1.md

 ## Input
 * `data.txt` file contains the values obtained by a line sensor.
 4 space separated values on each line gives the values of sensor at any instant
-* The program on running must ask the user name of the file to be read
+* The program on running must ask the name of the file to be read

 ## Output
 * The program must output the number of nodes it detected after reading the given .txt file